mitraraman/socialtraveler/README.md

 + Just Copy and Paste from the template to start working on your own page
 + signup/login - fo
 + home/timelines - fo
-+ create trip/trip edit - mitra
++ create trip/trip edit - Junki DONE (is there anything I should change?)
-+ trip summary - mitra
-+ trip dashboard - junki
++ trip preview - junki DONE
-+ settings -junki
++ settings -junki DONE
 + invite friends - mitra